Dimifabbridf96/Hangman/README.md

     2. Create a New Heroku app
     3. Connect your GitHub account to your Heroku account
     4. Select the repository
-    5. Set the buildbacks to Python and NodeJS in that order
+    5. Set the build back to Python and NodeJS in that order
     6. Click on Deploy.

 # Credits

-* Code Institute for the deploymnent terminal
+* Code Institute for the deployment terminal
 * code golf for the hangman ASCII art.
-* My mentor Jack Wachira for his precious advise and the essential preliminary chat for every project I develop since the start of his mentoring.
+* My mentor Jack Wachira for his precious advice and the essential preliminary chat for every project I develop since the start of his mentoring.